mattbradburyuk/multipleResponders/README.md

 cordapp project(":cordapp-partyA-initiator")
 cordapp project(":cordapp-contracts-states")
 ```
-the responders need cordapp-partyA-initiator to be able to referene the initiator in the @initiated:
+Note that the responders need cordapp-partyA-initiator dependency to be able to reference the initiator in the @InitiatedBy annotation :

 ```kotlin
 @InitiatedBy(Initiator_A::class)
 class Responder_A()

 ```